 - Electronic Funds Transfer (EFT): For payment options, go to ftb.ca.gov and search for eft.
 Do not file form FTB 3539. - Electronic Funds Withdrawal (EFW): Corporations can make an extension payment using tax preparation software.
 EFW is not available for exempt organizations.
 Check with the software provider to determine if they support EFW for extension payments.
-Do not file FTB 3539. - Web Pay: Make payments online using Web Pay for Businesses.
+Do not file form FTB 3539. - Web Pay: Make payments online using Web Pay for Businesses.
 Corporations or exempt organizations can make an immediate payment or schedule payments up to a year in advance.
 Go to ftb.ca.gov/pay.
-Do not file form FTB 3539. - Credit Card: Use Discover, MasterCard, Visa, or American Express Card to pay your business taxes.
-Go to officialpayments.com.
-ACI Payments, Inc. (formerly Official Payments) charges a convenience fee for using this service.
 Do not file form FTB 3539.